AdventCoding/Showcase/README.md

  - message {string} : The message to display
  - buttons {string[]} : The array of texts for the confirm and cancel buttons
  - callback {Function} : The callback to execute after confirmation or cancellation
- >The callback receives true if the confirm button was clicked, or false if the cancel button was clicked or the Showcase was closed
+ >The callback receives true if the confirm button was clicked, false if the cancel button was clicked, or null if the Showcase was closed

 ### .prompt(message, callback)
 ### .prompt(message, button, input, callback)